Times Square: 1930s–1950s

 The general atmosphere of Times Square changed with the onset of the Great Depression in the early 1930s.
 City residents moved uptown to cheaper neighborhoods, and many popular theaters closed, replaced by saloons, brothels, "burlesque halls, vaudeville stages, and dime houses".
 The area acquired a reputation as a dangerous and seedy neighborhood in the following decades.

 Nevertheless, Times Square continued to be the site of the annual ball drop on New Year's Eve.
-The ball drop was placed on hiatus for New Year's Eve in 1942 and 1943 due to lighting restrictions during World War II.
-Instead, a moment of silence was observed at midnight in Times Square, accompanied by the sound of chimes played from sound trucks.
+The ball drop was placed on hiatus for New Year's Eve in 1942 and 1943 due to lighting restrictions during World War II, replaced by a moment of silence that was observed at midnight in Times Square, accompanied by the sound of chimes played from sound trucks.